andreas-kupries/aktive/doc/ref/generator_virtual.md

 ---
 ### <a name='image_indexed'></a> aktive image indexed

-Syntax: __aktive image indexed__  (param value)...
+Syntax: __aktive image indexed__  ?(param value)...?

-Returns a 2-band image where each pixel declares its own position
+Returns a 2-band image where each pixel declares its own position.

 __Note__ that while the result is usable as a warp map for the <!xref aktive op warp map> operation, it will not do anything, as it represents the identity warping.